-The Australian Government has committed $644.3 million to establish 50 additional Medicare Urgent Care Clinics across Australia, six of which will be located in Western Australia.
-These additional clinics will expand the availability of urgent care, aiming to further reduce pressure on hospital emergency departments.
+In 2025, the Australian Government has committed $644.3 million to establish 50 additional Medicare Urgent Care Clinics across Australia, six of which will be located in Western Australia.

-Six additional Medicare UCCs for WA
+Six additional clinics for WA

 Eight Medicare UCCs have already been established in Western Australia in the following locations: